runicRPC/runicRPC/README.md

 ## Access

-RunicRPC is available for integration.
+runicRPC is available for integration.
 For SDK access and API credentials, refer to the documentation or open an issue on this repository.

 ---